RomanVII-2022/kmv-backend/README.md

 1. Ensure you have Docker and Docker Compose downloaded on your machine
 2. Run docker compose up
 3. Server should be running on port 5555

+## NB:
+1. To view docker images:

+> docker images

+2. To view active containers:

+> docker ps

+3. To view all containers:

+> docker ps -a